jacopotagliabue/no-ops-machine-learning/README.md

 ![picture alt](https://cdn-images-1.medium.com/max/1600/1*U_-c7PrafMlzqKs4Qq6kaw.png "Serverless successful deployment")

-By copying and pasting the GET url into the browser, we can get a real-time prediction from our model by passing the *x* parameter, e.g.:
+By copying and pasting the GET url into the browser, you can get a real-time prediction from the model by passing the *x* parameter, e.g.:

 `https://my-url.amazonaws.com/dev/predict?x=9.45242`